ohpyupi/study.security-plus/impl-security-systems.md

   * applications

 ### Terminologies
-* Sideloading
-  * Allows to install an application without using an official app store
-* Jailbreaking
-  * Refers to removing software restrictions imposed by Apple on its iOS OS
 * MFD (Multi-functional Devices)
   * For example, a device capable of priting, scanning, and faxing
 * EMI (Electromagnetic Interference)